garronej/ts-ci/README.md

     <br>
 </p>

-> 🗣️ Sorry, since a recent GitHub update you need to manually allow GitHub Action to push on your REPO.
+> 🗣️ Since a recent GitHub update you need to manually allow GitHub Action to push on your repo.
 > Fo this reason the inital setup will fail.
 > You need to enabled permission and re-run failed job: [see video](https://user-images.githubusercontent.com/6702424/213480604-0aac0ea7-487f-491d-94ae-df245b2c7ee8.mov)